The Seven Regions of Turkey Showcasing the Geographical Diversity

 2: Aegean Region

 Notable districts include the port city of Kusadasi, which makes roaring trade from cruise ship liners docking in to visit the nearby Ephesus City, another UNESCO World Heritage Site and top-visited attraction.
-Hundreds of tourists also descend on Inland Denizli daily to see Pamukkale, called the Cotton Castle travertine pools.
+Hundreds of tourists also descend on inland Denizli daily to see Pamukkale, called the Cotton Castle travertine pools.

 kusadasi port city